Prepping for a Full On Breakdown? Stockpile These Foods

 People are Planning for Unrest Following the Election

-Emergency food sales and preparedness related supplies have soared due to the upcoming election.
+Emergency food sales and preparedness related supplies soared during the last election and from global threats.
 Here are excerpts from this article:

 “What’s feeding this new urgency?
 Survivalist consumers say they’re preparing for post-election unrest that could involve everything from massive riots, to power grid outages, to the total collapse of the financial system where a can of food becomes currency.